alexismrni/snmp_network_info/README.md

 # snmp_cisco_info Nagios Plugin
-Check to getting informations about Cisco Equipments for EyesOfNetwork.
+##Check to getting informations about Cisco Equipments for EyesOfNetwork.

-## Don't try to use the .SH file.
-Use only the .php file.</font
+### Don't try to use the .SH file.
+Use only the .php file.

 You can get informations from a Cisco Equipment (Like Model, Version and Serial Number).
 My script always returns informations.
 Works also if the equipment is down.
 (It keeps in memory)